bbfrederick/rapidtide/docs/usage.rst

 The file needs one time dimension and at least one spatial dimension.
 Internally, the array is flattened to a time by voxel array for simplicity.

 The file you input here should be the result of any preprocessing you intend to do.
 The expectation is that rapidtide will be run as the last preprocessing step before resting state or task based analysis.
 So any slice time correction, motion correction, spike removal, etc. should already have been done.
 If you use FSL, this means that if you've run preprocessing, you would use the filtered_func_data.nii.gz file as input.
 Temporal and spatial filtering are the two (partial) exceptions here.
-Generally rapidtide is most useful for looking at low frequency oscillations, so when you run it, you usually use the "--filterband lfo" option or some other to limit the analysis to the detection and removal of low frequency systemic physiological oscillations.
+Generally rapidtide is most useful for looking at low frequency oscillations, so when you run it, you usually use the ``--filterband lfo`` option or some other to limit the analysis to the detection and removal of low frequency systemic physiological oscillations.
 So rapidtide will generally apply it's own temporal filtering on top of whatever you do in preprocessing.
 Also, you have the option of doing spatial smoothing in rapidtide to boost the SNR of the analysis; the hemodynamic signals rapidtide looks for are often very smooth, so you rather than smooth your functional data excessively, you can do it within rapidtide so that only the hemodynamic data is smoothed at that level.

 Outputs:
 ^^^^^^^^